purechilab/newstack_demo/README.md

 This demo allows the driver to run playbooks in the ansible_playbooks directory.
 They are numbered to run through a progression.

-You can run each playbook with 'ansible-playbook <yaml file>'
+You can run each playbook with 'ansible-playbook -b <yaml file>'

 The Active cluster demo requires access to two arrays (PSO Yaml file will need the info on both arrays)